-Let’s be honest: Sitting on a big round ball all day seems at first like an uncomfortable, or even strange experience.
-However, today’s balance ball desk chairs not only engage your core muscles and improve your balance through the circular nature of the chair, they also are a great choice for people who suffer from back aches and improve your posture.
+Let’s be honest: Sitting on a big round ball all day seems at first like an uncomfortable or even strange experience.
+However, today’s balance ball desk chairs not only engage your core muscles and improve your balance through the circular nature of the chair, they also are a great choice for people who suffer from backaches and improve your posture.
 There are two options with a fitness ball chair: An actual fitness ball, which can be purchased for less than $20; or a balance ball chair, which includes a roll-free frame (and is a better choice for first-time ball sitters.)

-3. The Saddle Seat: Who knew a stool in the shape of a saddle could be so comfortable?
-Better yet, that it is wonderful for anyone with hips issues, as it opens the hips and lowers the thighs, which supports the natural curve of your spine?
+Who knew a stool in the shape of a saddle could be so comfortable?
+Better yet, that it is wonderful for anyone with hip issues, as it opens the hips and lowers the thighs, which supports the natural curve of your spine?
 The saddle seat checks all these attributes off your list.
 From a design standpoint, these seats lend a unique equestrian vibe to your office space — and come in a variety of colors.

-4. The Balance Stool: Another office stool option is the balance stool, which features an unstable seat.
+Another office stool option is the balance stool, which features an unstable seat.
 This instability is a constant reminder to tighten your core muscles and sit upright.
 Plus, the stools tilt and swivel to add an even greater emphasis on the importance of balance.
 These chairs are a great choice for those with neck issues, as they promote better neck alignment.
-From a design standpoint, I love the petite balance stool for small space offices, either at home or away.
+From a design standpoint, I love the petite balance stool for small space offices, especially a home office in a tight space.

-5. The Kneeling Chair: If you’ve ever received a portable massage at an event, you’re probably used a kneeling chair.
+If you’ve ever received a portable massage at an event, you’ve probably used a kneeling chair.
 This unique seat promotes an open and dynamic sitting position that keeps your spine in its natural curvature, and your back and abdominal muscles constantly engaged.
 All of this leads to improved breathing and circulation.
 Like the balance ball, saddle seat and balance stool, the kneeling chair is another terrific “active sitting” option.
 Try this in your office for a natural conversation starter!